tensorpack/tensorpack/docs/tutorial/intro.rst

 Tensorpack uses TensorFlow efficiently, and hides performance details under its APIs.
 You no longer need to write
 data prefetch, multi-GPU replication, device placement, variables synchronization -- anything that's unrelated to the model itself.
-You still need to learn to write models with TF, but performance is all taken care of by tensorpack.
+You still need to understand graph and learn to write models with TF, but performance is all taken care of by tensorpack.

 A High Level Glance
 ~~~~~~~~~~~~~~~~~~~